edgexfoundry/device-usb-camera/README.md

 > *Note: Card Name and Serial number are used by the device service to uniquely identify a camera, although those cheaply mass-produced cameras may have the same serial number.

 #### Enable the Dynamic Discovery function
+Dynamic discovery is disabled by default to save computing resources.
+If you want the device service to run the discovery periodically, enable it and set a desired interval.
+The interval value must be a [Go duration](https://pkg.go.dev/time#ParseDuration).

 [Option 1] Enable from the configuration.toml
 ```yaml